-Let’s face it, nothing beats a movie in it’s original language.
-I have met Germans who dared saying that sometimes the German voice-over was better than the original, and that you ‘really don’t see’ that the mouths move in a completely different way than they should, but they are lying, either to me or to themselves.
+Let’s face it, nothing beats a movie in its original language.
+I have met Germans who dared saying that sometimes the German voice-over was better than the original, and that you ‘really don’t see’ that the mouths move in a completely different way than they should, but they are either lying or delusional.

 When learning a language try to find as much original content as you can find.
 At The Foreign Language Collective we try to compose lists to help you find stuff in whatever language you are learning.
 Some may be available on Netflix, others might not, but there is a quick way to search through your Netflix and find content that is fitting for you.

 When going to the little search box in the corner, simply search for ‘*blank* language’.

 This will give you an overview of all the content available in that language.

 Not only that, Netflix lets you specify what kind of content you want.
 You could look specifically for “German language documentary” or “Portuguese language action movie”.

 Note: you really need to specify the language part.
 When simply looking up “German movies”, Netflix might also be looking at production which means they could also be offering some movies that are made by Germans but not necessarily in German.